-- Apply an Environmental Protection Agency (EPA)-registered insect repellent to your skin and clothing.
-Choose the concentration based on the hours of - protection you need the higher the percentage (concentration) of the active ingredient, the longer - · Follow the directions on the package, paying special attention to recommendations for use on - Do not apply onto cuts, wounds, or irritated skin.
+Apply an Environmental Protection Agency (EPA)-registered insect repellent to your skin and clothing.

+Choose the concentration based on the hours of protection you need - the higher the percentage (concentration) of the active ingredient, the longer the repellent will work.

+Follow the directions on the package, paying special attention to recommendations for use on children.

+- Do not apply onto cuts, wounds, or irritated skin.
 Don't spray repellant in enclosed areas or directly onto your face. - Be sure to wash it off after returning indoors.